EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 ## What is Molecular Dynamics

-Molecular Dynamics is, simply, the application of Newton's laws of motion to systems of particles that can range in size from atoms, course-grained moieties, entire molecules, or even grains of sand.
+Molecular Dynamics is the application of Newton's laws of motion to systems of particles that can range in size from atoms, course-grained moieties, entire molecules, or even grains of sand.
 In practical terms, any MD software follows the same basic steps:

   1. Take the initial positions of the particles in the simulation box and calculate the total force that apply to each particle, using the chosen force-field.
-  2. Use the calculated forces to calculate the acceleration to add to each particle;
+  2. Use the calculated forces to calculate the acceleration to add to each particle.
-  3. Use the acceleration to calculate the new velocity of each particle;
+  3. Use the acceleration to calculate the new velocity of each particle.
   4. Use the the new velocity of each particle, and the defined time-step, to calculate a new position for each particle.
+  5. Repeat ad nauseum.

 With the new particle positions, the cycle continues, one very small time-step at a time.

 {% include figure.html url="" max-width="60%" file="/fig/2_MD-primer/MD.png" alt="How MD Works" %}

 With this in mind, we can take a look at a very simple example of a LAMMPS input file, `in.lj`, and discuss each command -- and their related concepts -- one by one.
 The order that the commands appear in **can** be important, depending on the exact details.
 Always refer to the LAMMPS manual to check.

+For this session, we'll be looking at the `2-lj-exercise/in.lj_exercise` file in your `exercises` directory.

 ## Simulation setup